FrederikTobner/JANUS/Documentation/Core-Principles/Philosophy.md

 ## Design Principles

-> "A program that produces incorrect results twice as fast is infinitely slower."
-> — *John Osterhout (but embraced by Unix philosophy)*

 ### Explicitness
 - Explicit error handling (no hidden failure modes)
 - Explicit memory management (no garbage collection)